The Disneyland and Disney World rides, attractions and shows debuting in 2023

 (NEXSTAR) – Apathetic toward the current crop of attractions at Disney Parks?
 Just wait a few months.

-Curious of what to expect?
+Curious about what to expect?
 The following is just a taste of the “magical” experiences Disney’s guests will be paying for, waiting for, and hopefully loving in 2023.

 Disneyland